Fyodor Kozlov: Murders

 A few days later, Kozlov attacked a 19-year-old girl in Iskitim, but she managed to escape his clutches.
 According to her testimony, she was approached by him on the beach while there were few onlookers around, ostensibly to ask her to buy him a cigarette.
-He then attacked her and attempted to tie her hands with a white ribbon, but the girl used him slim physique to free herself from her restraints and flee.
+He then attacked her and attempted to tie her hands with a white ribbon, but the girl used his slim physique to free herself from her restraints and flee.
 Utilizing her description, authorities made a facial composite of the attacker and spread it around every major newspaper in Novosibirsk Oblast.

 After a number of unsuccessful attacks, Kozlov decided that it would be a good idea to attempt to throw the investigators off and commit crimes elsewhere.
 In early August he moved to Novosibirsk where, after wandering the streets for a few hours, he attacked, raped and killed a random 18-year-old girl he bumped into.
 In order to destroy any evidence that linked him to the crime, he covered the body with branches and then set it alight.
 A few days later, using the same tactic, he raped and killed a 24-year-old woman whose body he also set on fire.
 Following this attack, police presence in the city was strengthened and a number of undercover agents were dispatched in an attempt to catch the killer in the act.

 By mid-August, Kozlov took a leave from work and went to Omsk, Omsk Oblast, where his wife's relatives lived.
-On August 21, while out on walk through the city, he encountered an 11-year-old girl that he found suitable as a victim.
-Like with his previous killings, he tied her hands with a white ribbon and put a gag of plaster in her mouth before proceeding to raped and stab her in the neck with a knife, ultimately setting her corpse on fire.
+On 21 August, while out on a walk through the city, he encountered an 11-year-old girl that he found suitable as a victim.
+Like with his previous killings, he tied her hands with a white ribbon and put a gag of plaster in her mouth before proceeding to rape and stab her in the neck with a knife, ultimately setting her corpse on fire.
 The way in which the victim was killed immediately caught the attention of investigators from Novosibirsk Oblast, who deduced that it was likely committed by same perpetrator as the one in their jurisdiction.
 Soon after, a joint operation was launched in order to apprehend him.